TAROM Flight 371

-TAROM Flight 371 was a scheduled international passenger flight, with an Airbus A310 from Otopeni International Airport in Romania's capital Bucharest to Brussels Airport in Brussels, Belgium.
+TAROM Flight 371 was a scheduled international passenger flight from Otopeni International Airport in Romania's capital Bucharest to Brussels Airport in Belgium.
+On 31 March 1995, the Airbus A310 operating flight 371 entered a steep turn and dive shortly after takeoff, crashing near Balotești in Romania, killing all 60 people on board.
 The flight was operated by TAROM, the flag carrier of Romania.
-On 31 March 1995, the Airbus A310-324, registered as YR-LCC, entered a nose-down dive after takeoff and crashed near Balotești in Romania, killing all 60 people on board.

-Investigation of the crash revealed that a faulty auto-throttle reduced the left engine to idle during climb and coincidentally the captain became incapacitated (possibly by a heart attack).
-The First Officer was unable to respond properly to the situation as according to the French BEA he confused his Attitude Direction Indicator with the one on Soviet-built planes he spent most of his career flying which was different than on the A310.
-It was also the deadliest plane crash in TAROM's operational history.
+Investigation of the crash revealed that a faulty autothrottle had reduced the left engine to idle during climb, and coincidentally the captain had become incapacitated (possibly by a heart attack).
+The First Officer was unable to respond properly to the situation; according to the French BEA, he had confused the attitude direction indicator on the A310 with the one on the Soviet-built planes he was more accustomed to flying, which was different to that on the A310.
+It was the deadliest plane crash in TAROM's operational history.

 Aircraft

-The aircraft involved was an Airbus A310-324 registered as YR-LCC with serial number 450 and named Muntenia.
-It was powered by two Pratt & Whitney PW4152 turbofan engines and had logged in 31,092 flight hours and 6,216 takeoff and landing cycles.
+The aircraft involved was an Airbus A310-324, built in 1987.
+TAROM purchased the aircraft and took delivery of it in April 1994, when it was re-registered as YRLCC.
+It was powered by two Pratt & Whitney PW4152 turbofan engines and had logged 31,092 flight hours and 6,216 takeoff and landing cycles.

 Passengers and crew

 The aircraft was carrying 49 passengers and 11 crew members.
-Thirty-two of the passengers were from Belgium, nine from Romania, three from the United States, two from Spain, and one each from France, Thailand, and the Netherlands.
+Thirty-two of the passengers were from Belgium, nine from Romania, three from the United States, two from Spain, and one each from France, Thailand and the Netherlands.